Rayquaza01/game-of-life/README.md

 Pressing *SPACE* will automatically move the cells to the next state every frame.
 Using the *Arrow Keys* will move the viewport.

+If you click a cell, it will toggle from dead to alive.
+This way, you can set the live tiles at runtime to play with it.
+If you give a file as a commandline argument, that will be used as the initial state.
+The file must be formatted with: 2 numbers representing the *width* and *height* of the game board, followed by (width * height) characters, either 0 or 1 representing dead or alive.
+See testfile.txt for an example.

+Without an argument, the board will be 1000 by 1000.

 # Acknowledgements

 Using [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine/)